Friday, July 13, 2012

 14.07.12.
 Quake rock fall hazard & gully drainage hazard above Alderson Ave & Lucas Ln

-A mess!
-Dangers of flooding, rock fall, bluff collapse, loess cliff collapse & loess slip, all above Lucas Ln & Stonehaven Tce.
-Scandalous that Council planners, consenters, surveyors, architects, engineers, developers, builders had gone ahead with housing development on steep hillsides.
-Like Seabreeze Cl, Bexley swampland development, Stonehaven hillside development should never have been consented.
+What a mess!
+I saw dangers of flooding, rockfall, bluff collapse, loess cliff collapse & loess slip all above Lucas Ln & Stonehaven Tce.
+It was scandalous that Council planners, consenters, surveyors, architects, engineers, developers & builders went ahead with housing development on steep hillsides.
+Like at Seabreeze Cl & Bexley swampland development, Stonehaven hillside development should never have been consented!br />

-Port Hills houses with million dollar views, doomed to red zoning, meant ratepayers would be forced by CERA to share payouts to Port Hills red zoners.
-CERA's dealing with Council meant extortion of $100 million from ratepayers to punish Council planning stupidity & pay some ratepayers for building / buying / repairing dangerous Port Hills properties.
+Port Hills houses with million dollar views were doomed to red-zoning, which meant ratepayers would be forced by CERA to share payouts to Port Hills red-zoners.
+CERA's dealing with Council meant extortion of $100 million from ratepayers to pay some ratepayers for building / buying / repairing dangerous Port Hills properties.
 (3News).
-Rationale for that extortion was that Council was responsible for ameliorating Port Hills rock fall hazards on Council land above housing developments.
-That didn't benefit red zoners on the flats, with their earlier red zoning, but was belatedly decreed by CERA to benefit Port Hills red zoners.
+The rationale for that extortion was that Council was responsible for ameliorating Port Hills rockfall-hazards on Council land above housing developments.
+That didn't benefit red-zoners on the flats who were earlier red-zoned, but the extortion was belatedly decreed by CERA to benefit Port Hills red-zoners!

-Lucas Ln: A closer look by Aldersons Reserve: Several boarded, tarped, ghost houses, protected from rock fall & loess fall by shipping containers.
-While I snapped, a woman stopped her car, demanding: "Are you just taking a look?"
+Lucas Ln: I took a closer look near Aldersons Reserve & saw several boarded, tarped ruined-houses which were protected from more rockfall & loess fall by shipping-containers.
+While I snapped, a woman stopped her car & demanded: "Are you just taking a look?"
 Affirmative.

-Aldersons Ave: A sharp, uphill turn, by a farm gate & a 3 pronged gum tree, the road became Stonehaven Tce: Metal STONEHAVEN lettering on a stone wall announced entry to the new uphill development.
-Rocky bluffs loomed above Stonehaven development.
+Aldersons Ave took a sharp uphill turn by a farm gate & a three-pronged gum tree where the road became Stonehaven Tce.
+Metal STONEHAVEN lettering on a stone-wall announced entry to the new uphill development.
+Rocky bluffs loomed above that Stonehaven development.

 14.07.12.
 Housing in danger of quake rock fall, Stonehaven Tce